Apache Flink, Apache Spark, Stream Processing, Real-time Analytics, Data Architecture

 Resource Management and Scaling

 Both frameworks integrate with YARN, Kubernetes, and standalone cluster managers.
-Flink's task slot model enables fine-grained resource allocation per operator.
+Flink's task slot model enables fine-grained resource allocation per operator (each processing step can have its own resources).
 Spark's executor model aligns naturally with batch workloads but adapts well to streaming.

-Flink excels at rescaling stateful applications—you can change parallelism and redistribute state automatically.
+Flink excels at rescaling stateful applications, you can change parallelism (the number of parallel instances processing data) and redistribute state automatically.
 Spark streaming applications require more careful planning around state checkpointing during scaling operations.

 Monitoring and Observability

-Governance platforms provide unified monitoring and management capabilities across stream processing frameworks.
-This becomes critical when running multiple frameworks in production, enabling teams to track data lineage, monitor consumer lag, and enforce governance policies regardless of whether pipelines use Flink, Spark, or Kafka Streams.
+Conduktor provides unified monitoring and management capabilities across stream processing frameworks, enabling teams to track data lineage, monitor consumer lag, and enforce governance policies regardless of whether pipelines use Flink, Spark, or Kafka Streams.
+This becomes critical when running multiple frameworks in production, providing a single pane of glass for observability and control.

 Integration with Data Governance

-Stream processing doesn't exist in isolation—it's part of a broader data platform requiring governance, quality controls, and operational oversight.
-Both Flink and Spark benefit from centralized data governance tools that:
+Stream processing doesn't exist in isolation, it's part of a broader data platform requiring governance, quality controls, and operational oversight.
+Both Flink and Spark benefit from centralized data governance tools like Conduktor that:

-Track data lineage from source through stream processing to sinks
+Track data lineage (the path data takes from source through transformations to destination) from source through stream processing to sinks

 Manage access controls and compliance requirements centrally